grecosalvatore/drift-lens/README.md

 *DriftLens* is an **unsupervised drift detection** framework for deep learning classifiers on unstructured data.
-The *DriftLens* methodology was first proposed in the paper:
+The *DriftLens* preliminary idea was first proposed in the paper:

 [Drift Lens: Real-time unsupervised Concept Drift detection by evaluating per-label embedding distributions](https://ieeexplore.ieee.org/document/9679880) **(Greco et al., 2021)**

+The final methodology is current **Under Review**.

 ## Table of Contents
 - [Installation](#installation)